 “Advertisers should fully understand the audience in order to ensure they reduce the amount of money being wasted on channels their audiences are not actually watching.”

-I suspect that in years to come we will wonder how, like Toad, marketers became so mesmerised by the siren call of social media that it came to take up such a large share of marketing budgets, even where its appropriateness was very dubious.
-The same has applied to other new tools and channels down the years, and will continue to do so.
+I suspect that in years to come we will wonder how, like Toad, marketers became so mesmerised by the siren call of a particular tool or channel, such as social media, that it came to take up such a large share of marketing budgets, even where its appropriateness was in some doubt.
 For some brands, and their managers, each new innovation can be a wonderful and highly relevant tool, for others a useful ingredient in the mix, and for still others a blind alley.
 What is so often lacking is the strategic insight to be able to distinguish one from another, which requires a sound market-focused strategic marketing plan and a marketer versed in being able to create one, implement and review it appropriately.

 Marketing plans should be led by the strategy, not by the tools currently fashionable.